Laser-generated GHz surface acoustic waves with tunable amplitude during the magnetostructural phase transition in FeRh thin films: Results

-Fig.~\ref{Fig:Photoelastic_result} shows exemplary 2D maps of reflectivity change as well as their cross-sections at $y$=0 obtained at $T$=295~K, 330~K and 430~K and pump fluence 14~mJ/cm$^2$ well above W$_S$.
-On Figs.~\ref{Fig:Photoelastic_result}(a)-(c) along with the reflectivity change inside the pump spot (same as Fig.~\ref{Fig:Characterization}(d)) one can see a set of concentric rings.
-The rings belong to a laser-induced wave propagating away from the excitation spot with a phase velocity $v$=$\sim$5.5~km/s estimated from its shape at several time delays (see Supplemental Material Sec.~III~\cite{Suppl}).
-Within experimental precision this velocity is the same for AFM and FM initial phase of FeRh, hence the detected wave is not a spin wave since dispersion of the latter changes drastically upon the AFM-FM transformation \cite{CASTETS_SW_spectra_1977,Sandratskii_SW_calc}.
-For a substrate loaded by a thin metallic film one can expect three acoustic waves traveling along the surface: quasi-Rayleigh wave, Love wave and a surface-skimming longitudinal acoustic (SSLA) wave, with the quasi-Rayleigh wave being the slowest \cite{FARNELL197235,Sugawara_ripples_SAW_2002}.
-The closest to the obtained velocity $v$ is the Rayleigh group velocity in MgO~(001) plane $v_R$=5.5-5.7~km/s \cite{Lee_MgO_SAW_1995}.
-This two factors allow us to ascribe the observed wave to a quasi-Rayleigh SAW in FeRh/MgO~(001) system.
-The small difference between $v$ and $v_R$ is due to mechanical loading of MgO substrate by FeRh film which is a well-known feature of SAWs in a 'substrate-film' system \cite{FARNELL197235}.
-Only a weak signature of the SSLA wave packet is present in the data, and no Love wavepacket is observed.
-Therefore we limit further discussion to quasi-Rayleigh wave and refer to it as 'SAW'.
+Fig.~\ref{Fig:Photoelastic_result} shows exemplary 2D maps of the reflectivity change $\Delta R_s/R$ as well as their cross-sections at $y$=0 obtained at $T$=295~K, 330~K and 430~K and a pump fluence 14~mJ/cm$^2$ well above $W_S$.
+In Figs.~\ref{Fig:Photoelastic_result}(a)-(c), one can see a central area with decreased or increased reflectivity caused by the direct pump excitation of FeRh (the same effect for $T<T_{PT}$ can be seen in~Fig.~\ref{Fig:Characterization}(d)).
+Also visible is a set of concentric, sign-alternating rings located well outside the central area (shown in more detail in Supplemental Material, Sec.~IV~\cite{Suppl}).
+The rings mark the optically detected laser-induced wave propagating away from the excitation spot with a phase velocity $v$=$\sim$5.5~km/s estimated from its shape at several time delays (see Supplemental Material, Sec.~V~\cite{Suppl}).
+Therefore, it outruns thermal diffusion in both FeRh phases \cite{Castellano_PRMat_2024}.
+Within experimental precision, this velocity is the same for the AFM or FM phase of FeRh.
+Hence, the detected wave is not a spin wave since the dispersion of the latter changes drastically during the AFM-FM transformation \cite{CASTETS_SW_spectra_1977,Sandratskii_SW_calc}.
+For a substrate loaded by a thin metallic film, one can expect three acoustic waves traveling along the surface: a quasi-Rayleigh wave, a Love wave and a surface-skimming longitudinal acoustic (SSLA) wave, with the quasi-Rayleigh wave being the slowest \cite{FARNELL197235,Sugawara_ripples_SAW_2002}.
+The closest to the obtained velocity $v$ is the Rayleigh group velocity in the MgO~(001) plane, $v_R$=5.5-5.7~km/s \cite{Lee_MgO_SAW_1995}.
+These two factors allow us to ascribe the observed wave to a quasi-Rayleigh SAW in the FeRh/MgO~(001) system.
+The small difference between $v$ and $v_R$ is due to the mechanical loading of the MgO substrate by the FeRh film, which is a well-known feature of SAWs in a 'substrate-film' system \cite{FARNELL197235}, the Rayleigh SAW velocity in FeRh is approximately 2230~m/s in the AFM phase and 2570~m/s in the FM phase, as calculated from elastic parameters \cite{Cooke_thermodyn_2012} using an approximation from Ref.~\cite{Viktorov_book_SAW}.
+Only a weak signature of the SSLA wave packet is present in the data, and no Love wave packet is observed.
+Therefore, we limit further discussion to the quasi-Rayleigh wave and refer to it as 'SAW'.